MILINDI7/Setup-mobile-first/README.md

 > Mobile first

-**In this project I built a simple introduction card on a portfolio starting with mobuile first.
+**In this project I built a simple introduction card on a portfolio starting with mobile first.

 ## 🛠 Built With <a name="built-with"></a>